motu-tool/mOTUs/README.md

 ChangeLog
 --------------
+**Version 3.0.2 2022-01-31 by AlessioMilanese**
+* Convert the repository to a python package and submit to PyPI

 **Version 3.0.1 2021-07-27 by AlessioMilanese**
 * Improve ref-mOTUs taxonomy according to #76
 * Solve bug with `-A` option